morph027/signal-gateway/README.md

 # TextSecure Gateway

 I have already wrote a basic _check_mk_ TextSecure notification plugin.
-But now, i nedded more clients to send messages and don't want to register multiple numbers.
-So this is a basic gateway which delivers messages for more via HTTP or SSH.
+But now, i needed more clients to send messages and don't want to register multiple numbers.
+So this is a basic gateway which delivers messages via HTTP or SSH.

 ## Prerequisites